thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 [![Diagram: Sam Roecker in Twitter](images/fora-methodology-highlight.png){:.featured-image.img-fluid.margin-auto}](http://www.focusonruralamerica.com/wp-content/uploads/2019/09/190914-Iowa-Voter-Survey-memo.pdf){:target="\_blank"}

-When you look at the report, you dont get any idea about what questions were actually posed to the voters & what their answers were.
+When you look at the complete [poll report](http://www.focusonruralamerica.com/wp-content/uploads/2019/09/190914-Iowa-Voter-Survey-memo.pdf), you dont get any idea about what questions were actually posed to the voters & what their answers were.
 You are told vague things like

 1. Percent with Positive Opinion